Flutter localization and internationalization i18n with examples

 output-localization-file: app_localizations.dart

-Here we are saying where our translation files will be located, what the template (main) file is, and where the compiled translations should be placed.
-There are many other options that you can tweak — learn about them in the official docs.
+This file specifies where our translation files will be located, what the template file is, and where the compiled translations should be placed.
+For more options, refer to the official docs.

 That’s it!
 Now let’s take care of the translation files.